hisi-oss/.github/profile/README.md

-⚠️ **WARNING** ⚠️
+## ⚠️ Warning ⚠️

-All the source codes pushed on this org are highly experimental, don't try to build bot with these if you don't know what you are doing, you'll only waste time.
+All the repositories hosted within this organization are in an experimental phase.
+Unless you know what you're doing, don't expect to come up with a fully functional ROM by using our source code.
+Any inquiries related to "_how to build_" or similar topics will be **reported** and subsequently **ignored**.